cloud-ready/spring-cloud-config/spring-cloud-config-server/README.md

 -keystore production-keystore.jks
 ```

-Change the value of option `alias` and `keypass` then run `keytool` again can generate multiple key pairs.
+Change the value of option `alias` and `keypass` then run `keytool` again can create and save multiple key pairs into same jks file.
 To list key pairs in jks file, run `keytool -list -storepass ${ENCRYPT_KEYSTORE_PASSWORD} -keystore production-keystore.jks`.